 CMST 4270.
 Communicating in Multinational Organizations.
 3 cr. hrs.

 Examines the influence of culture on communication in organizations.
-Global comparisons in organizational communication are offered including analysis of European, Asian, and Latin American corporate cultures.
+Global comparisons in organizational communication are offered including analysis of European, Asian and Latin American corporate cultures.
 Intercultural communication in U.S. organizations is also explored.
+Prereq: CMST 3200 or cons. of instr.

 CMST 4320.
 Philosophy of Communication.
 3 cr. hrs.

-This course outlines foundational theories and concepts regarding rhetoric's contribution to our understanding of reality, knowledge, truth, and certainty.
-Topics include: the role of rhetoric in the construction of our knowledge of science, politics, ethics, religion, law, gender, and culture.
+Outlines foundational theories and concepts regarding rhetoric's contribution to our understanding of reality, knowledge, truth, and certainty.
+Topics include: the role of rhetoric in the construction of our knowledge of science, politics, ethics, religion, law, gender and culture.
+Prereq: CMST 3300 or cons. of instr.

 CMST 4330.
 Freedom of Speech.
 3 cr. hrs.

-Examines definitions, issues, problems, and requirements for protecting or curbing free expression of speech in areas such as defamation and invasion of privacy; religious-moral heresy; provocation to anger; commercial speech; time, place, manner and institutional constraints; and prior restraint.
+Examines definitions, issues, problems and requirements for protecting or curbing free expression of speech in areas such as defamation and invasion of privacy; religious-moral heresy; provocation to anger; commercial speech; time, place, manner and institutional constraints; and prior restraint.
 Analysis of landmark cases and contemporary public arguments.
+Prereq: CMST 3300 or cons. of instr.

 CMST 4360.
 Rhetoric of Social Movements.
 3 cr. hrs.